LohanGuedes/Get-Next-Line/README.md

 ## Show your support

 Feel free to fork this project and send a pull request to it!
 I would love to see possible improvements :mending_heart:.
-Give a star if this project helped you!
+Give a ⭐ if this project helped you!